olson-sean-k/wax/README.md

 fundamental pattern provided by globs.

-The tree wildcard `**` matches zero or more sub-directories. **This is the only way to match across arbitrary directory boundaries**; all other wildcards do **not** match across directory boundaries.
+The tree wildcard `**` matches zero or more sub-directories. **This is the only wildcard that may match across arbitrary component boundaries**; all other wildcards do **not** match across component (directory) boundaries.
 When a tree wildcard participates in a match and does not terminate the pattern, its capture includes a trailing forward slash `/`.
 If a tree wildcard does not participate in a match, then its capture is an empty string.
 Tree wildcards must be delimited by forward slashes or a termination (such as the beginning and/or end of a glob or sub-glob).
 Tree wildcards and path separators are distinct and any adjacent forward slashes that form a tree wildcard are parsed together.
 If a glob consists solely of a tree wildcard, then it matches all files in the working directory tree.

 The zero-or-more wildcards `*` and `$` match zero or more of any character **except path separators**.
 Zero-or-more wildcards cannot be adjacent to other